Logiqx/cubing-algs/README.md

 - Responsive web design
   - Mobile first – works well on smart phones and installable as a web app on Android
   - Layout will change to the best possible view when rotating your mobile device
+- Random case feature
+  - When viewing any specific case, click the ellipsis "..." to switch to a random case

 <u>Known bugs</u>